 If you are a tourist you will most likely be required to know about the ones that carry international flights but if you are a Saudi national you should know about the regional and domestic airports as well.
 We will be guiding you about the major airports in Saudi Arabia

 After knowing how many Airports in Saudi Arabia, you can find detailed information about all these airports.

-King Fahd international airport is located in Dammam and also called Dammam airport.
-The specific location for this airport is 20 km northwest in Dammam.
-If we compare all airports in Saudi Arabia, this airport holds the title for being the largest airport in Saudi Arabia.
+King Fahd international airport is located in Dammam and is also called Dammam airport.
+The specific location for this airport is 20 km northwest of Dammam.
+If we compare all airports in Saudi Arabia, this airport holds the title of being the largest airport in Saudi Arabia.

 By November 1999, the airport was opened for public use and international flights were managed through it.
 The construction of Dammam airport was not initiated until 1983.
 The architects were Yamasaki associates.

 Location of King Fahd International Airport

 An amazing fact about King Fahd international airport is that it hosts the shortest international flight to Bahrain and also hosts the longest domestic flight to Tabuk.
 The airport has two major entrances that connect it to the rest of the city.
 One happens to be a northern exit that leads to Qatif.
 Qatif acts as a four-lane highway.

 The terminal of the Dammam airport is divided into six stories.
 Among these six, three are responsible for passenger processing while fourth is boarding, and the third and sixth levels are for arrival and departures.
 The total area that covers passenger terminals is about 327,000-meter square.
 Some statistics also show that King Fahd international airport is the biggest airport in the world as it mentions the area to be 77600 hectares.
 In this way, it is also one of the most beautiful airports in Saudi Arabia.